Is Mammootty-Mohanlal Team's Hallo Mayavi On Cards?

 Hallo (2007)

 Hallo, the film directed by Rafi-Mecartin, came in at the right time for Mohanlal.
-The film narrated the story of an advocate Sivaraman, an alcoholic.
+The film narrated the story of an advocate named Sivaraman, an alcoholic.
 His life changes when he gets a phone call from a girl.

 Mohanlal At His Humorous Best